- Deliverability Guide

 Email deliverability is a very important part of the equation for growth marketers wanting to crack the nut on email marketing.
 However, it’s not everything.
 Metrics such as open, click-to-open, and forwards are also important.
 Why?
 Because an engaged user is an ambassador for your brand.
 When we recently sat down with our customer, Zillow, they expressed interest in improving user engagement in their email marketing.
 Through regular conversations with their Technical Account Manager (TAM), we suggested they speak to our partner, Iterable.
 Iterable has been able to guide them in achieving better segmentation and increased open and click-to-open rates by 161% and 18%, respectively.
 Being able to test, scale, and nurture customers in real-time is essential to growth for Zillow and all companies.

-In our upcoming webinar on June 13th, Beyond the Click: Essential Email Metrics that Drive User Engagement, please join us, Iterable and Zillow as we discuss Zillow’s unique approach to email.
+In our recorded webinar , Beyond the Click: Essential Email Metrics that Drive User Engagement, please join us, Iterable and Zillow as we discuss Zillow’s unique approach to email.

 In this upcoming webinar we’ll talk with Zillow to learn: